Updated 13 August 2020

 - must avoid all face-to-face contact as part of their volunteering – this includes contact with people with cancer, staff, other volunteers and the public

-- should follow government guidance on self-isolation if they, or anyone in their household, shows symptoms of the coronavirus
+- should follow government guidance on self-isolation if they, or anyone in their household, shows symptoms of coronavirus, or is advised to self-isolate

 - should let their Volunteer Manager know if they develop symptoms, are self-isolating or would prefer not to volunteer at this time.

-- Office-based volunteers: you should have already been updated on the approach for your office space, but if you are at all unsure, please speak to your Volunteer Manager.
+- Office-based volunteers: you should have already been updated on the plans for your office space, but if you are at all unsure, please speak to your Volunteer Manager.

-- Community Neighbours and Community Volunteers: as per guidance for other roles, you should avoid all face-to-face practical and emotional support until further notice, and all face-to-face fundraising volunteering activities until the end of July.
+- Community Neighbours and Community Volunteers: as per guidance for other roles, you should avoid all face-to-face practical and emotional support or face-to-face fundraising activities until further notice.

-Any exceptions to the above principles need to be agreed by Macmillan senior management, so it is essential that you check in with your Volunteer Manager or the Supporter Care Hub (0300 1000 200 or email@example.com) if you are in doubt.
+Any exceptions to the above principles need to be agreed by Macmillan senior management, to ensure we take a consistent approach in safeguarding our volunteers, people living with cancer, staff and the wider public.
+Please check in with your Volunteer Manager or the Supporter Care Hub (0300 1000 200 or email@example.com) before carrying out any volunteering activities if you are in any doubt.

 As well as speaking to your Volunteer Manager, Macmillan offers the following key support channels to volunteers, people affected by cancer and the public: